golemfactory/yagna-docs/requestor-tutorials/flash-tutorial-of-requestor-development.md

 The example in question generates six discrete jobs for providers to execute so after those six activities are completed and results returned, the whole task is finished.

-If everything goes right, after what could be anything from half-a-minute to a few minutes, you'll hopefully see the message announcing the successful completion of your assignment including a short summary of what had happened during the execution, which providers took part in the execution and the accumulated GNT cost of the whole task, e.g.:
+If everything goes right, after what could be anything from half-a-minute to a few minutes, you'll hopefully see the message announcing the successful completion of your assignment including a short summary of what had happened during the execution, which providers took part in the execution and the accumulated GLM cost of the whole task, e.g.:

 `Computation finished in 77.5s
 Negotiated 1 agreements with 1 providers